netdata/netdata/exporting/TIMESCALE.md

 Finally, another member of Netdata's community has built a project that quickly launches Netdata, TimescaleDB, and Grafana in easy-to-manage Docker containers.
-Rune Juhl Jacobsen's [project](https://github.com/runejuhl/grafana-timescaledb) uses a `Makefile` to create everything, which makes it perferct for testing and experimentation.
+Rune Juhl Jacobsen's [project](https://github.com/runejuhl/grafana-timescaledb) uses a `Makefile` to create everything, which makes it perfect for testing and experimentation.

 ## Netdata&#8596;TimescaleDB in action